primaviera/mimic-3gx/README.md

 3GX plugin for Miitopia (3DS), written for fun.

-This plugin has only been used on the US version of Miitopia, other versions might have bugs.
+This plugin has only been used on the US and EU versions of Miitopia, other versions will most likely have bugs.

-And most importantly, this is all WIP.
-You can see what features have been added by looking at the [TODO list](https://github.com/primaviera/mimic-3gx/issues/1).
+All of this is WIP, you can see what features have been added by looking at the [TODO list](https://github.com/primaviera/mimic-3gx/issues/1).

 ## Building